kzyma/Batman-Themed-Yahtzee/readme.txt

 Step 2: Lunch index.html in browser or with AppletViewer.
 	example: appletviewer index.html

-The program flow should be pretty obvious.
-On start a main menu is displayed allowing you to choose one of four options:
+Program flow is as follows, on start a main menu is displayed allowing you to choose one of four options:
 1)New Game: Start a new Yahtzee game.